Ross will be closed for the time being after a fire broke out Monday morning

 Police say one person was in the building at the time but they made it out safely.

+According to a release from the City of Ames, when firefighters entered the building they immediately encountered heavy, dark smoke throughout the entire first floor, with zero visibility.

+Firefights quickly controlled and extinguished the fire while the smoke extended throughout the entire building.
+Estimates are not available at this time.

-Beate Schmittmann, dean of the College of Liberal Arts and Sciences released a statement shortly after.
-According to the release, there is a lot of smoke that needs to be cleared out and the sprinkler system did not deploy.
+Beate Schmittmann, dean of the College of Liberal Arts and Sciences, released a statement shortly after.

 Instructors will inform students of any alternative arrangements.
 Classes scheduled to take place in Ross are now to meet online or at a different location.

-Schittmann explained that there is a lot of clean-up work to do as a result the building may be inaccessible for a few days.
-Ross was constructed in 1973 and is home to the English, political science and history.
+Schmittmann explained that there is a lot of cleanup work to do and as a result the building may be inaccessible for a few days.
+Ross was constructed in 1973 and is home to multiple departments including:

 (0) comments

-Note: This article will continually be updated as more information is released.